Park House Denton Gisland, Cumbria CA8 7AG United KingdomGuide Price £310,000

 There is a small square of the garden (back far-right) which is rented from a local farmer for a nominal amount each year.

-With the boiler comes RHI payments of £3,000 per annum for the next 3 years (until Jun, 2021), and with the solar panels on the roof which according to the vendor have halved their electric bill come FIT payments for the next 20 years.
-These payments are included with the sale.
+The boiler comes with RHI payments of £3,000 per annum until June, 2021.
+We are advised by the vendor the solar panels on the roof now exceed the cost of the electricity used and come with FIT payments for the next 20 years.
+The green credits & payments are included with the sale.

 The property is located one mile from the A69 which is a useful artery connecting Carlisle & Newcastle.
 So on the one hand you are in the middle of the countryside and on the other Park House is easily accessible.